SQLitis/monsters/README.rst

   vorpal tusks|Magical Beast|Razor Boar|Monster Manual II|35
   Avalanche wave|Magical Beast|Malastor|Monster Manual V|40

+Controlling Sting (Su) As the dominate monster spell; 3/day; Fort DC 19 negates; caster level 10th.
+A quanlos's puny intellect prevents it from exercising a fine level of control over its thralls.
+The creature lacks the sophistication to order a group of dwarf artisans to build a castle for it, or to command an elf wizard to use a specific spell to protect it.
+Instead, it relies on a limited set of general commands: attack, defend, gather food, and so forth.
+A quanlos can control a number of creatures equal to its total Hit Dice at one time.
+If it takes control of a creature beyond this limit, it must choose one of its thralls to release from service.

+Reverse Gravity (Sp): At will, a gravorg can produce an effect like that of a reverse gravity spell (caster level 10th; Reflex save DC 18), except that the range is 200 feet and it affects an area of up to five 10-foot cubes.

 Technically, you can use Handle Animal on *any* creature with an intelligence of 1 or 2.

 .. code-block:: bash